CHAOS-Community/CHAOS-API-Documentation/source/API.rst

       :type accessPointGUID: optional
       :param sessionGUID: the GUID of an authorized session
       :type sessionGUID: optional
-      :rtype: A list of objects.
+      :rtype: A list of objects

       Either an authorized sessionGUID or accessPointGUID must be provided.